sagarbuddhic/questions/README.md

 }
 ```

-reducer - returns a value.
+***Reducer***

+The reduce() method executes a user-supplied "reducer" callback function on each element of the array, in order, passing in the return value from the calculation on the preceding element.
+The final result of running the reducer across all elements of the array is a single value.

 ```
-reduce((previousValue, currentValue, currentIndex, array);
+reduce((previousValue, currentValue, currentIndex, array) => { /* ... */ }, initialValue)
 ```

-some  -
+***Some***

 The some() method tests whether at least one element in the array passes the test implemented by the provided function.
 It returns true if, in the array, it finds an element for which the provided function returns true; otherwise it returns false.
-It doesn't modify the array.\
+It doesn't modify the array.

 ```
 const array = [1, 2, 3, 4, 5];